 Enforcing Trademark Rights

 You are the owner of a famous brand of shoes and athletic clothing.
-You have made millions off of your product with the well-known, three-stripe trademark on the side of your track jackets and running shoes.
-Yet this last season you’ve noticed a trendy clothing designer has been using a confusingly similar four-striped mark on their garments and footwear.
+You have made millions off of your product with the well-known, three-stripe trademark on the side of your track jackets and running shoes, but this last season you've noticed a trendy clothing designer has been using a confusingly similar three-striped mark on their garments and footwear.
 What can you do?

 Trademark Case Basics

-Going back to the Adidas example, the plaintiff would have to prove ownership of the Three-Stripe trademark, that Adidas has priority to use the Three-Stripe mark, and that when clothing is sold with a four-strip mark or similar, there is likely going to be confusion by consumers as to who is manufacturing the product.
+Going back to the Adidas example, the plaintiff would have to prove ownership of the Three-Stripe trademark, that Adidas has priority to use the Three-Stripe mark, and that when clothing is sold with a similar mark there is likely going to be confusion by consumers as to who is manufacturing the product.

 Registering Your Trademark